broadinstitute/terraform-shared/terraform-modules/stackdriver/latency-tracking/README.md

 # latency-tracking

 Terraform module enabling per-endpoint latency tracking and alerting based on Google external HTTPS load balancers.

+Note that services without an external HTTPS load balancer--for example, without a standard ingress--cannot be used with this module.

 These docs are computed with `terraform-docs .`.